microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

 The fault protection code is executed every 100us at the start of the converter state machine in the function _Drv_PwrCtrl_ILLC_Fault_Check()_.
 The body of the fault code is located in the files _power_controller/drv_pwr_ctrl_ILLC_fault.c_ and _misc/fault_common.c_.

-There are two types of protection on this project.
+There are two types of protection:
 1. Firmware fault protection
 2. Hardware fault protection